 It should go without saying that the ideal therapy dog will be sociable.

 They will spend time with a lot of people and need to make new friends quickly.

 Therapy dogs should be fine with people touching them nearly anywhere.

 Types of Therapy Dogs

-Therapeutic visitation dogs are usually someone’s pet that has been trained and certified as a companion to nursing homes, hospitals, schools, and other places to socialize with patients or students and provide a calming effect.
+These dogs are usually someone’s pet that has been trained and certified as a companion.

 They commonly go beyond providing just emotional support.